Future changes to bin collections

 • bread, pasta and rice

-• eggshells and dairy products
+• dairy products

-• fruit and vegetable peelings
+• fruit and vegetable

 What will happen to the food waste?

-The food waste will be taken to an anaerobic digestion facility where the waste is broken down to produce biogas and biofertiliser.
+The food waste will be taken to an anaerobic digestion facility where the waste is broken down to produce bio-gas and bio-fertiliser.

 What will happen to the recycling?

-Recycling will continue to be taken to the Materials Recycling Facility in Great Blakenham.
+Recycling will continue to be taken to the Materials Recycling Facility (MRF) in Great Blakenham.
 At the facility, the items are separated, baled and sold onto companies, who can recycle them.

-What will happen to the refuse (general rubbish)?
+What will happen to the refuse?

-Refuse will continue to be taken to the Energy from Waste Facility in Great Blakenham.
+Refuse (general rubbish) will continue to be taken to the Energy from Waste Facility in Great Blakenham.
 We do not currently, and will not be, sending any waste to landfill.
 At the facility, refuse is burned at high temperatures and used to generate electricity for over 40,000 homes.

 Will I be able to recycle plastic film and bags?